 Minor plumbing jobs, like fixing small leaks or replacing a faucet or showerhead, are some things you can do yourself, but replacing a tub, installing a toilet, or adding a water heater are not jobs an amateur should do.
 These tasks require careful planning and professional handling; otherwise, there will be disastrous results.

 If you’re thinking of switching out your old toilet, consider getting a Saniflo upflush toilet to avoid the messy work of breaking ground and adding new pipes.
-You can talk to your contractor about how to efficiently connect the new toilet to your existing sewage system or septic tank.
+You may also like the new wall-mounted toilet in your bathroom.
+Make sure you can talk to your contractor about how to efficiently connect the new toilet to your existing sewage system or septic tank.

 Laying down new tiles sound simple, but it entails complicated steps that require a high level of skills.
 If you want even floors, proper prep work, accurate measurement, and skillful installation are essential.
 An inexperienced person would not be able to complete these steps as accurately and adeptly as a professional would.